Moses-A/Port-Scanner/README.md

 # Port-Scanner

-Written in Python, the Port Scanner sends SYN packets and uses the library sockets.
+Written in Python 2.7, the Port Scanner sends SYN packets, and uses the library sockets.